aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/reflectioneffect/_index.md

 ```

-if the reflection should rotate with the shape.
+Gets if the reflection should rotate with the shape.

 **Returns:**
 boolean